 People in the U.S. and around the world no longer trust that they will be paid back by the U.S. government if they own U.S. government bonds and people in the U.S. and around the world no longer trust that a dollar will retain its purchasing power.

-The result was quite predictable, but the politicians and the American people refused to believe.
+The result was quite predictable, but the politicians and the American people refused to believe the predictions.
 Now, because we obviously have a worldwide run on the dollar, they belatedly believe it.

 “What is a run on the dollar?” a newsman asks.

-Everyone in the U.S. and around the world who owns dollars or dollar-denominated bonds wants to trade them for something else, anything else, generally hard goods or a stable foreign currency if there are any.
+Everyone in the U.S. and around the world who owns dollars or dollar-denominated bonds wants to trade them for something else, anything else, generally hard goods or a stable foreign currency.

 “Can it be stopped?”